Against family wishes, Venezuela government buries navy captain who died in captivity

 A defense ministry statement at the time said Acosta fainted at the start of the tribunal hearing and was transferred to a military hospital, without offering any further details.

-Reporting by Brian Ellsworth; Editing by Alistair Bell
+Reporting by Brian Ellsworth and Vivian Sequera; Editing by Alistair Bell